Do Las Vegas Casino Chips Expire? (How Not to Loose After Winning)

 Why are Chips Used in Casinos Instead of Money?

 Wondering why casinos use chips?
-Why don’t they just use bills and change?
+Why don’t they just use paper bills and coins?
 There are two primary reasons for choosing chips over the other two methods of payment;

-Also, physical money takes up more space meaning the table would constantly be going out of order to have the cash removed to make room for more.
-High stakes games would be much more complicated.
+Also, physical money takes up more space meaning the table would constantly be going out of order to have the cash removed to make room for more, making high-stakes games much more complicated.

 One can imagine a wager of a purple chip worth $500 as opposed to using a five-hundred-dollar bill or five one-hundred-dollar bills.
 Psychologically it is just easier to part with money when it is in chip form.

-When chips expire, they completely lose their face value to become just pieces of colorful clay.
+When Las Vegas casino chips expire, they completely lose their face value to become just pieces of colorful clay.
 Unless the chips are extraordinarily rare such as chips from an old casino from way back at the beginning of Las Vegas, they aren’t worth the time it took to save them.

 Other than using them for cheap craft ideas, expired casino chips are worthless except for the memories they invoke of winning it big in Las Vegas.
-It is best to cash them in immediately after winning.
+It is best to cash them in immediately after winning to make sure that you don’t end up holding worthless chips.

 Years ago, when casino chips expired, the owners would dump them anywhere they chose, including in local lakes.

-Now, casinos are required by law to consult a board-approved disposal company where chips are loaded onto a truck and then crushed by a tumbler into dust.
+Now, Las Vegas casinos are required by law to work with a board-approved disposal company where chips are loaded onto a truck and then crushed by a tumbler into dust.
 Regulations also dictate that a gaming commissioner be present to run an audit of the chips and witness their destruction.

 To protect both patrons and the casinos themselves, security measures have always been put in place by casino owners.
 At one time, it was nearly impossible to tell a real chip from a fake without undergoing testing of the material from which it is made.
 With the revolution of plastic, this became especially difficult.